emad-elsaid/live/README.md

 - Keep it simple. try as hard as possible not to add any dependencies
 - Add more channels
-- Add useful features list searching in the list by name
+- Add useful features like searching in the list by name

 # Notable files

 - main.go : includes the program main entry point
-- css : a bash script that downloads bulma library and change some variables and compile it with SASS
+- bin/css : a bash script that downloads bulma library and change some variables and compile it with SASS
 - channels.go : include the list of channels IDs

+# Deployment

+the deployment script in `bin/deploy` can be used to deploy the program to remote server given you have ssh access to it.

+- You need docker and docker-compose installed.
+- the script will clone, build, run the container to your remote server
+- The command takes for format `bin/deploy master user@server-ip-address web` will deploy `master` branch to your `server-ip-address` using user `user` credentials and deploy the service named `web`.
+- Service listen on port 4001 inside the machine, you need to forward that with nginx or haproxy from port 80 based on your rules.